Humidifier vs dehumidifier — both control moisture levels but here's why using the wrong one could cause problems in your home

 However, sometimes respiratory issues and allergies are actually indicators of damp and excess moisture in the air, not dry air.
 In such cases, a dehumidifier would help alleviate these issues more effectively than a humidifier.

-A hygrometer, like this inexpensive ThermoPro hygrometer from Amazon, can be a useful tool in measuring indoor humidity levels, helping you maintain a normal level of humidity within the recommended range of 30% to 50%.
+A hygrometer, like this inexpensive ThermoPro hygrometer from Amazon, can be a useful tool in measuring indoor humidity levels, helping you maintain a normal level of humidity within the home.

 Get the Homebuilding & Renovating Newsletter